LucasDelfino92/morrowindsharp/mendedmw.md

 2. Hide/deactivate plugins as appropiate.
 3. Install **Adamantium Armor Integrated** and/or **Area Effects Arrows Integrated**, disabling/enabling their official counterparts as appropiate, and the unnecessary Area Effects Arrows Integrated plugins as mentioned above.

-The bottom line is that the **Merged and Compatibility Versions** of UMOPP will only work if you use **all of the official add-ons*.
+The bottom line is that the **Merged and Compatibility Versions** of UMOPP will only work if you use *all* of the official plugins.

 # .INI EDITS